mah0x211/lenv/README.md

   lenv install-lj <version> <opt...>  Install and use a <version> of luajit lenv install-rocks <version>        Install and use a <version> of lurocks in
                                       current lua environment

+  Note:
+    The <version> specifier of the install, install-lj and install-rocks commands can be specified as follows;

+    lenv install latest ; that picks the latest version lenv install 5      ; that picks the latest minor version and patch version lenv install 5.4    ; that picks the latest patch version

+    In addition, the install and install-lj commands can be used to install luarocks at the same time with the following <version> specifier;

+    lenv install latest:latest ; that picks the the latest version of lua and ; luarocks
+    lenv install :latest       ; that picks the the latest version of luarocks

-  lenv uninstall <version>            Uninstall a version <version> of lua lenv uninstall-lj <version>         Uninstall a version <version> of luajit lenv uninstall-rocks <version>      Uninstall a version <version> of luarocks lenv use <version>                  Use a <version> of lua lenv use-lj <version>               Use a <version> of luajit lenv use-rocks <version>            Use a <version> of luajit
+  lenv uninstall <version>            Uninstall a <version> of lua lenv uninstall-lj <version>         Uninstall a <version> of luajit lenv uninstall-rocks <version>      Uninstall a <version> of luarocks lenv use <version>                  Use a <version> of lua lenv use-lj <version>               Use a <version> of luajit lenv use-rocks <version>            Use a <version> of luajit

 ```

 **NOTE: you must run a `fetch` command at the first. that command will crawling the version files of `Lua`, `LuaJIT` and `LuaRocks` immediately.**